nilayg26/GitCommAI/README.md

 - No server-side access to private keys

 🤖 **AI Assistant — GitCommAI (Gemma-powered)**
-- Ask anything dev-related
+- Ask anything tech-related
 - Generate code snippets or debug issues
 - Context-aware responses based on user input

 📸 **AI Bot + Text Recognition (ML Kit)**
 Seamlessly integrated into the AI chat page:
-- 📷 Capture code from your laptop screen using the in-app camera
+- ⭐️ Chat with AI Bot about code, tech or anything you want!
 - 🖼️ Select screenshots or code snippets from your phone's gallery
-- ⭐️ Chat with AI Bot about code, tech or anything you want!
+- 📷 Capture code from your laptop screen using the in-app camera
 - 🧠 Extracted text is **auto-pasted** into the keyboard for instant AI interaction

 👤 **GitHub Profile Integration**